 CRNAs work in both private and public sector organizations, including the US military.
 The most typical work settings are hospitals, surgery centers, and outpatient medical clinics.
-According to the America Nurses Association, over 65% of all anesthetics administered to patients in US is delivered by CRNAs.
+According to the American Nurses Association, over 65% of all anesthetics administered to patients in the US is delivered by CRNAs.

 CRNAs assume great responsibility for their patients, so the work can be stressful as well as rewarding.
 Work schedules vary, but it is not uncommon for CRNAs to be on-call several days a week.
 Such scheduling can affect your quality of life.